NoraKru/SpeckleFilteR/README.md

 Kuan Filter: The Kuan filter represents an advancement of the Lee filter, employing a modified weighting function based on the Minimum Mean Square Error (MMSE) criterion.
 <img width="1735" height="594" alt="KuanFilter" src="https://github.com/user-attachments/assets/d37fa65f-b016-42d7-95ab-e9add549c569" />

+**ENL**

+The Lee and Kuan filters need the Equivalent Number of Looks (ENL) to define the noise variation coefficient.
+This is a fundamental parameter in SAR image processing used to quantify the intensity of speckle noise.
+It describes the statistical "smoothness" of a homogeneous area:

+Low ENL: Indicates a "noisy" image with high speckle variance.

+High ENL: Indicates a "cleaner" image where multiple radar looks have been averaged to reduce graininess.

+Need the ENL?
+Often you can find the Equivalent Number of Looks in your product metadata.
+If it's missing, simply use the built-in ```estimate_enl()``` function to estimate the ENL based on your specific image characteristics.
+This function estimate the ENL by selecting a homogeneous region of interest (AOI) directly on a plot.
+It then calculates the ENL based on the statistical relationship between the squared mean and the variance of the pixel intensities within that area.

 ## Dependencies